-To help the Program achieve its goal, the state’s dam safety regulations now include the requirement for Emergency Action Plans on all Significant-Hazard and High-Hazard Potential dams.
+To help the Program achieve its goal, the state’s dam safety regulations now include the requirement for Emergency Action Plans on all non-exempt Significant-Hazard and High-Hazard Potential dams.
 Guidelines have been published to help dam owners understand and comply with the EAP requirement.

 The Dam Safety program regulations apply to “design, review, and approval of construction plans and specifications; and construction, operation and maintenance, inspection, repair, removal, emergency management, site security, and enforcement of dams that:

 - have a height greater than or equal to 25 feet and a maximum storage capacity greater than or equal to 15 acre-feet, as described in paragraph (2) of this subsection;

 - have a height greater than 6 feet and a maximum storage capacity greater than or equal to 50 acre-feet;

 - are a high- or significant-hazard dam as defined in §299.14 of this title (relating to Hazard Classification Criteria), regardless of height or maximum storage capacity; or

 - are used as a pumped storage or terminal storage facility.